microfocus-idol/idol-rich-media-tutorials/tutorials/showcase/id-card-ocr/README.md

 Input = Template.ResultWithSource
 ```

-We are envoking a custom Lua script `getAssociatedRectanglesDemo.lua`.
+We are invoking a custom Lua script `getAssociatedRectanglesDemo.lua`.
 Now, copy this file into Media Server's `configurations\lua` folder.

 ### Running our analysis